shubhamsalunkhe16/js-notes/01-introduction/README.md

   - `"Chakra" - in IE`
   - `"JavaScriptCore", "Nitro" and "SquirrelFish" - in Safari`, etc

-# Why is it called JavaScript?

-- It initially had another name: `LiveScript`

-* But `Java` was very popular at that time, so it was decided that positioning a new language as a `younger brother of Java` would help

 # How do engines (translator) work?

 ```